Exam Prep Blog

 • Each dose = 360mg ÷ 3 = 120mg per dose

-Common Error: Forgetting to divide by the number of doses.
-The question asks for each dose, not the total daily dose.
+• Forgetting to divide by the number of doses — the question asks for each dose, not the total daily dose

-Variation: Some questions give weight in pounds.
-Convert first: weight in kg = weight in pounds ÷ 2.2
+• Weight given in pounds — convert first: weight in kg = weight in pounds ÷ 2.2

 Type 2: Concentration and Dilution